kudkudak/python-ai-samples/README.md

 Python AI and NLP samples
 ===============

-These are few small assignments from courses I have taken in NLP and AI.
+This repository contains small scripts for common methods in AI/NLP